 Obtaining Your Skippers License

 If you are a new boat owner, it’s important to understand who needs to be a certified boat captain, and if not, how to operate your boat.
-To carry passengers for hire, or in other words, to have paying passengers, you need to be a certified boat captain.
+To carry passengers for hire, or in other words, to have passengers pay you, you need to be a certified boat captain.
 Selling service for anything from yacht tours to fishing excursions will require a certified skipper to be at the helm.

 There are two types of captain’s licenses to obtain, so you first need to decide which one is right for you and your vessel: